jacob1st/Memory_game/README.md

 Try to pick two matching cards to get a point.
 If you make a match you can go again.

 To play the game:
 Edit /Game/server.py and /Game/network.py files to include your private ip address.
-Instructions will be written in the individual files.
+Instructions will be written in the individual files on lines 8 and 9.
 /Game/server.py must be running.
 Then, each player should run /Game/client.py for themselves to play.

 I watched Tech With Time's rock paper scissors tutorial, which was very helpful for this project!